Kislovskiy/talks/2023_PyData_Berlin/README.md

 ## TL;DR

-* 🚀 Apply software engineering best practices can greatly enhance productivity in data visualization projects
+* 🚀 Applying software engineering best practices can significantly improve productivity in data visualisation projects.
-* 🤝 Working collaboratively with partners can help generate value quickly
+* 🤝 Collaborative efforts can expedite value creation.
-* 🔬 Aim for reproducibility to ensure accuracy and consistency in the visualization results
+* 🔬 Striving for reproducibility guarantees accuracy and consistency in the visualisation outcomes.
-* 💾 Backup the data to prevent loss of important information
+* 💾 Backing up data is crucial to avoid the loss of significant information.
-* 🗂️ Versioning the code enables better tracking of changes and makes it easier to revert to previous versions if necessary
+* 🗂️ Version Control aids in meticulous change tracking and facilitates reverting to previous versions when required.
-* 🕵️‍♀️ Setting up monitoring ensures that any errors or issues are detected and resolved quickly
+* 🕵️‍♀️ Setting up monitoring is essential for swift detection and resolution of errors or issues.
-* 🚚 Establishing a continuous delivery pipeline can provide efficient and timely delivery of data visualizations to customers
+* 🚚 Establishing a continuous delivery pipeline ensures efficient and prompt delivery of data visualisations to customers.

 To start: